intermediate 45–120 min watercolor

 Accents

-Darkest notes at pupils, lash line, nostril, lip crease—sparingly.
+Darkest notes at pupils, lash line, nostril, and lip crease—sparingly.

 5